 What ongoing support is provided?

-We appreciate that a prospective employer may have some concerns about employing an ex-offender.
+We appreciate that a prospective employer may have some concerns about employing someone with a criminal record.
 Our aim is to make the process as easy as possible.
 We continue to support both employer and Oswinner for as long as is required.

 In the early stages